 What if I have co-pays or deductibles with my private health insurance?

 If the co-payments or deductibles under your private health insurance plan are for services that are covered by Medicaid, the Medicaid program may pay some or all of them.
-Your health care provider must bill your private health insurance company first for the services he has provided.
+Your health care provider must bill your private health insurance company first for the services they have provided.
 Then, Medicaid can be billed for the co-payment and/or deductible.
 Again, if Medicaid then pays anything, it will only pay up to a certain amount.

 Will Medicaid ever pay the premiums for my private health insurance?